 A pain in the neck can be more disabling that people who have never suffered it realize.
+This is why neck pain treatment options should be explored.
 It can mean there are everyday tasks that you cannot do yourself, like having a shower and getting dressed.
 It certainly can make it impossible to go to work or to drive.

 Sometimes, painkillers are not enough to reduce the pain you are experiencing, but there are other things you can do that may help.